lrennels/GlobalSensitivityAnalysis.jl/README.md

 and `N` is the number of samples.
 ```

 The single argument to this function is of type `SobolData`, a custom type designed to hold all information needed for sampling and analysis.
-A `SobolData` struct is parameterized by a `params` dictionary (NOTE that this must be an `OrderedDict`, not a `Dict`) which maps parameter names to their Distributions, `calc_second_order` determining whether or not to calculate second-order sensitivity indices, and `N`, the desired number of runs.
+A `SobolData` struct is parameterized by a `params` dictionary (NOTE that this must be an `OrderedDict`, not a `Dict`) which maps parameter names to their Distributions, `calc_second_order` determining whether or not to calculate second-order sensitivity indices, the desired number of runs `N`, and the number of resamples and confidence interval, `num_resamples` and `conf_level` respectively, for the calcuation of confidence intervals of the sensitivity indices.

 ```julia
     SobolData